--Add: The value of the Peaks parameter is added to the Cutoff value.

--Sub: The value of the Peaks parameter is subbed from the Cutoff value.

--Alig: The value of the Peaks parameter is aligned around the Cutoff value.

--Sepa: The value of the Peaks parameter is a totally separate value, and is not affected by the Cutoff value.
+- -Add: The value of the Peaks parameter is added to the Cutoff value. - -Sub: The value of the Peaks parameter is subbed from the Cutoff value. - -Alig: The value of the Peaks parameter is aligned around the Cutoff value. - -Sepa: The value of the Peaks parameter is a totally separate value, and is not affected by the Cutoff value.

--Sepa: The value of the Feed parameter is a totally separate value, and is not affected by the Cutoff value.

--Sub: The value of the Feed parameter is subbed from the Cutoff value.

--Alig: The value of the Feed parameter is aligned around the Cutoff value.
+- -Sepa: The value of the Feed parameter is a totally separate value, and is not affected by the Cutoff value. - -Add: The value of the Feed parameter is added to the Cutoff value. - -Sub: The value of the Feed parameter is subbed from the Cutoff value. - -Alig: The value of the Feed parameter is aligned around the Cutoff value.